molomby/keystone-next-railway-starter/README.md

 # Install node packages
 yarn

+# Link the app to the new Railway Project
+railway link keystone-next-railway-starter

-# Start the app
+# Instruct railway to run the app using yarn dev
-# A DB will be created automatically and migrated to the latest schema
-yarn dev
+railway run yarn dev
 ```

-Then point your browser to [localhost:3000](http://localhost:3000).
+Then point your browser to [localhost:3000](http://localhost:3000) to access the app.

-## Starter Project
+## Deployments

-If you want to use this codebase as a starting point for your own app, begin by [forking it](https://github.com/molomby/keystone-next-railway-starter/fork) into your own account.
-Then, clone that repo to your dev machine using the [local dev](#local-dev) steps above.

-### Deployment

-**TODO: Deployment instructions**
+If you followed the instructions above ("Deploy" button then clone and link local repo), you'll already have a deployment trigger configured on your Railway project.
+To deploy changes, simply commit them and push to the `main` branch on GitHub.
+This will trigger a build (to your default environment) which can be tracked in the [Railway dashboard](https://railway.app/dashboard).

 ### Migrations